Mental Health X Shabbat

-May is Mental Health Awareness month, and we’re inviting you to bring the conversation around mental health to your Shabbat table.
-Though those tables might be smaller or online this year, they can still be a place to engage in powerful conversation, to connect with others, and to create a community of caring and inclusivity.
-1 in 5 adults in the United States experience a mental health condition over the course of a given year (National Association of Mental Illness).
+May is Mental Health Awareness month, and you’re invited to bring the conversation around mental health to your Shabbat table.
+Whether you’re gathering with roommates, friends, or new guests, Shabbat dinner is a time to engage in powerful conversation, connect with others, and create a community of caring and inclusivity.
+In the United States, 1 in 5 adults experience a mental health condition over the course of a given year (National Association of Mental Illness).
 That’s 46.6 million people annually.
 Your outreach, your dinner table, and your kindness may impact someone more than you know.

 Take a Breath and Host a Dinner

-- If you haven’t already, complete the OneTable hosting application.
+- If you haven’t already, sign up to become a OneTable host.

 - Once you’re approved, post your dinner by the Tuesday before your dinner.
-During this time, we’re only allowing in-person dinners that are solo & with the people you live with, solo Shabbats, plus vaccinated, outdoor and virtual dinners if you want to gather with friends and new guests.
+We’re supporting dinners for you + people you live with, solo Shabbats, plus vaccinated, outdoor and virtual dinners if you want to gather with friends and new guests.

 - Invite friends!
 Share the link to your dinner, post about it on social media, and plan for your beautiful night of connection.
-If it’s a virtual dinner open to the community, make sure to tag your event with “Mentalhealth” so that others can find it.
+If it’s open to the community, make sure to tag your event with “Mentalhealth” so that others can find it.

-- Search for Shabbat dinners hosted by Mental Health Month hosts.
-You can find our events by going to this page or by searching our tag (Mentalhealth) on OneTable’s Dinners page to see events specifically taking place in your city.
+- Search our tag (Mentalhealth) on OneTable’s Dinners page to see events specifically taking place in your city.

 - RSVP to claim your spot.
-Feel free to invite friends (space permitting) and contact the host if you have any specific dietary needs.
+Feel free to invite friends (space permitting) and contact the host if you have any specific dietary or accessibility needs.

 We've Got You Covered

-For even more about mental health, visit The Blue Dove Foundation Mental Health Shabbat page.
+For even more about mental health resources, visit The Blue Dove Foundation Mental Health Shabbat page.

 These mental health Shabbat resources have been developed in partnership with The Blue Dove Foundation.
 The Blue Dove Foundation’s mission is to educate, equip and ignite the Jewish community with tools to work together to understand, support and overcome the challenges presented by mental health and substance abuse.
 As a community and through Tikkun Olam, we will improve and save lives while eradicating the shame and stigma surrounding mental health and substance abuse in our global Jewish Community.
-The Blue Dove Foundation is starting in Atlanta with plans to expand across the United States and Canada quickly.
 The Foundation values the importance of partnerships in solving this community problem and is very thankful for the existing relationship and future partners whose missions align.

 If your organization is interested in distributing materials and supporting this campaign and your organization’s demographic is outside of the OneTable demographic (young adults), please visit The Blue Dove Foundation Mental Health Shabbat page for additional resources and to join us as a partner.